Sedgwick County assistance programs.

 The non-profit also has referrals and information on other programs in the Sedgwick County region.
 This is one of the leading social service agencies in the city.
 If they can’t meet your needs, the center may know who can.
 More details on programs from Center of Hope.

-Catholic Charities Help Center - This center can provide free food and/or case management to low income and those who need help.
-They also offer limited financial assistance for bills and rent and medications. the agency also provides services specific to the needs of Hispanics including advocacy and referrals to resources, including Kansas and federal government programs.
+United Way Help Center - This center can provide information and referrals to free food and/or case management to low income and those who need help.
+Many churches are involved in the area, and they may also offer limited financial assistance for bills and rent and medications.
+The agency also provides services specific to the needs of Hispanics including advocacy and referrals to resources, including Kansas and federal government programs.

 One focus is on case management and employment assistance.
-So clients may be provided counseling or a free gasoline voucher for a job interview.
-They also offer homeless prevention in Wichita, and so churches that are part of Catholic Charities may have grants to pay back rent, overdue utility bills, or a security deposit.
+So clients of a church may be provided counseling or a free gasoline voucher for a job interview.
+They also offer homeless prevention in Wichita, and so churches that are part of churches may have grants to pay back rent, overdue utility bills, or a security deposit.
 Free Christmas assistance, meals from a pantry, and senior programs are offered too.
-Dial (316) 262-8898, or find more on Wichita and Sedgwick Catholic Charity programs.
+Find more on Wichita and Sedgwick church programs.

 Sedgwick County Salvation Army - The internal based organization may be able to provide qualified people with basic needs assistance to low income, unemployed and poverty level families and individuals on an emergency basis.
 Basic needs that may be met and provided for include food (food pantry and voucher) clothing/work related items, utilities and heating expenses, prescriptions/medical needs, transportation (city bus and Greyhound), baby items (free diapers and baby formula), and possibly any other need that the family or individual has that cannot be met by other area non-profit agencies or government programs.
 Phone (316) 263-2769.
 Click here details.